JuanPalms/House_prices_prediction-Complete-ML-pipeline/README.md

 ## Objective

-This project stablishes a data processing and modeling pipeline for predicting house prices in England.
+This project establishes a data processing and modeling pipeline for predicting house prices in England.
 The data is publicly available at the following Kaggle link.

 https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques